lilyhgxiao/PetLabs/README.md

 ### PATCH Route to /items/:id
 This route is used to update fields of a specifc item with :id as its id from the database.

 PATCH request to /items/:id is used when the app needs to update the information of a specific item.
-For example, on admin item edit view, this PATCH request for the selected item will be called when user wishes to save changes made to item's properties.
+For example, on admin item edit view, this PATCH request for the selected item will be called when admin wishes to save changes made to item's properties.

 ### DELETE Route to /items/:id